w3f/polkadot-wiki/docs/learn/how-to/send-all-funds.md

 8\.
 Sign the transaction with the sender account on your wallet.

 9\.
-Congratulations, you have signed a transaction, and it will be included in the blockchain within a few seconds.
+You've signed the transaction, and it will be included in the blockchain within a few seconds.
 You can now open any of the [block explorers](block-explorers.md) to view your transaction.

 * * *

 ### Missing "transfer the full account balance, reap the sender" option

-If you do not see this option, your account either holds exactly 0.01 DOT or is very close to it.
+If you don't see this option, your account either holds exactly 0.01 DOT or is very close to it.

 To fix this, send a small amount of DOT to this account to increase the transferrable balance so that the transaction fee can be deducted without the transferrable balance dropping below 0.01 DOT.
 Transaction fees are very low on Polkadot, so increasing the balance to even 0.012 DOT should be sufficient, but to be safe, it's recommended that you have at least 0.02 DOT.
 You will then see the "Reap the sender" option appear, and you can send your entire balance out.